DawidSac24/ContentManager/README.md

 Context Manager consists of:

-- A Chrome extension frontend
+- A Chrome extension frontend built with **Vite** and **React**
 - A Node.js backend server
 - SQLite database for storing contexts and pages

+## Development Status

+This project is currently in active development.
+Features and functionality may change as development progresses.

 ## Getting Started